juliettegibert/juliettegibert/README.md

 - 👋 Hi, I’m @juliettegibert
-- 👀 I’m interested in language and communication skill
+- 👀 I’m interested in language and communication skills
 - 📫 How to reach me : email me or send a Teams message at juliette.gibert@epitech.eu

 <!---